-A functional behavioural assessment is required when the service delivery team decides that a comprehensive assessment is needed to identify the primary function of a specific behaviour.
+A functional behavioural assessment is required when the service delivery team decides that a comprehensive assessment is needed to identify the function or functions of a specific behaviour.
 Functional behavioural assessment is a process that adheres to the Comprehensive Assessment Guidelines.
-It involves data gathering and analysis of setting events, antecedents/triggers, consequences of challenging behaviour, and the function of behaviour.
+It involves data gathering and analysis of setting events, antecedents/triggers, consequences of challenging behaviour, and the function or functions of behaviour.

 Findings from a functional behavioural assessment will inform instruction, intervention and individualized programming.
-Special education programming to develop social-emotional/behavioural skills is detailed on a social-emotional/behavioural support plan.
-The social-emotional/behavioural support plan focuses on direct skill building within a structured, relational, and supportive learning environment,
+Special education programming to develop socialemotional/behavioural skills is detailed on a social-emotional/behavioural support plan.
+The social-emotional/behavioural support plan focuses on direct skill building within a structured, relational, and supportive learning environment.